Gigaspaces/xap-docs/site/content/xap/12.2/overview/the-in-memory-data-grid.markdown

 One of the unique concepts of GigaSpaces is that its In-Memory-Data-Grid (IMDG or the Space) serves as the system of record for your application.
 This means that all or major parts of your application's data are stored in the space and your data access layer interacts with it via the various space APIs.
 This allows for ultra-fast read and write performance, while still maintaining a high level of reliability and fault tolerance via data replication to peer space instances in the cluster, and eventual persistency to a relational database if needed.

-# The Space as a cache
+# The Space as a Cache

-GigaSpaces IMDG support variety of caching scenarios.
-Using GigaSpaces IMDG as a cache provides you the following benefits:
+The GigaSpaces IMDG supports a variety of caching scenarios.
+Using GigaSpaces IMDG as a cache provides the following benefits:

 - Low latency - In-Memory Data access time without any disk usage.
 - Data access layer elasticity - Scale out/up on demand to leverage additional machine resources.